lbryio/lbry.tech/documents/glossary.md

 ### Stream

 Streaming media is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
-In LBRY, streams as associated with claim data in order to provide the capability to download files over a Peer to Peer network.
+In LBRY, streams are associated with claim data in order to provide the capability to download files over a Peer to Peer network.

 ### Stream Descriptor (SD) Blob